 Zencity’s reporting capabilities allow you to assemble professional reports in just moments about any subject in your dashboard.
-That could be a project, topic, an overview of the conversation happening in your community, media stories, and more.
+That could be a project, an overview of the conversation happening in your community, media stories, survey results, engagements, and more.

 With several templates available to choose from, you can save time on formatting and quickly export the data of interest in a layout that’s easy to skim and ready to share.
 Every template is customizable with drag-and-drop editing tools, so you can format the page, add notes, or remove sections to create the report you need.